jmschabdach/dnd-notes/content/Session Notes/Session 06.md

 - Norton chucks the corpses out of the tower while Alexa has a small existential crises about continually killing beings that look like her friend [[Leylee]]
 - We get the original key back by tying a rope to Alexa, her going and taking the key from the statue, and then swimming back to the main platform.
 She gives the key to Norton.
 - Norton and Drok cross the bridge first, Alexa and [[Yoxith]] hang back.
 - In the building, there are bookshelves sticking out at odd angles and a desk.
-At the desk is a long black haired elf who is looking away from the entrance.
+At the desk is a long silver haired elf who is looking away from the entrance.
 - Norton says hello
 - Elf says he wasn't expecting Drok to be here.
 Drok has no idea who he is
 - Norton: "is this your boy?"